ArtosSystems/docs-legacy/source/index.html.md

 As shown in the above architecture diagram our technology stack is built in layers on top of the blockchain and each product serves a purpose to ensure interaction via our endpoints is standardised and familiar for developers

+# Before You Begin
+This guide acts as developer reference for integrating with Aventus Protocol RESTful API covering interaction with events and tickets hence any language and instructional information assumes an existing technical knowledge of interacting via an API and the typical practices involved.

+By sending HTTPS requests to specific URLs (endpoints) as a registered user you can easily harness the power of the Aventus Protocol allowing us to handle any corresponding complexity with writing and reading the Ethereum blockchain.

+An API endpoint contains the URL of the resource that you want to access and the action that you want to complete on that resource.
+The action is indicated by the HTTP method of the request: GET, POST, PUT, or DELETE.

+When you send an API request, the server returns an HTTP response.
+The HTTP response contains a status code to indicate whether the request succeeded and the details of the response in the response body.
+Most resources format this response as JavaScript Object Notation (JSON).
+You can use the JSON packages or libraries that are built in to the programming language that you use to extract the data.

 # Authentication

+All requests to the Aventus APIs go over the web.
+Essentially this means that any system that can speak to the web, can speak to our APIs.
+Any and all language specific libraries and SDKs provided are really just wrappers which are providing some convenience and linguistic niceties to help you work with a simple, RESTful API.

+Aventus will create an Auth0 login for you to use, and thereafter: the Aventus API requires a header authorisation key/value pair for each request.

 > To authorize, use this code: